 World Airshow News (WAN) was published continuously from 1986 to May 2004 as a trade magazine.
 In July 2004, it was relaunched as a colorful, lively magazine of airshows, airshow performers, airshow acts, and related companies and activities.
 At that time the magazine underwent a dramatic redesign, and it continues to remain graphically fresh and editorially compelling.
-The magazine is distributed six-times per year, along with with an annual sister publication called Airshow Professional (our catalog of airshow-related performers and businesses).
+The magazine is distributed six-times per year.

 Editorial.
 Simply put, we cover airshows and airshow people: Interviews with performers, excellent photography with over 60 contributing photographers annually, in-depth features on the military's involvement in airshows, jets, warbirds, air racing, and lots of reports on specific airshows attended by our staff and contributors.

 Advertising.
 WAN is the most colorful, most widely read, and most economical magazine in the industry, reaching more than 8,000 readers per issue (including pass-along copies).
 Although our ad rates are comparable to those of the industry's trade magazine, our total readership includes virtually the entire industry, plus airshow supporters, fans, and non-association performers and businesses.

 Sandra Parnau, Publisher.
 If you've called the WAN phone number, you've heard the voice of the energetic and friendly Sandy.
 She received her degree in supervisory management from Waukesha County Technical College (WI), and spent 13 years supervising customer service representatives.
 You will appreciate her attention to detail when you have any questions regarding advertising, subscriptions, materials or dates. email@example.com